 Secondly, Visa and Mastercard rules prohibit merchants from profiting off of a credit card transaction, which could happen accidentally if a transaction is calculated incorrectly.
 Violations of these rules can result in thousands of dollars worth of fines.

 How Do I Get Started?

-At National Franchise Business Solutions, we are on a mission to help business owners reduce their overhead costs.
+At Trinity Business Services, we are on a mission to help business owners reduce their overhead costs.
 For many merchants, credit card processing is their largest monthly expense outside of their rent, and we believe you can put that money to much better use reinvesting it in your business.

 All we ask is that you give the Cash Discount Program a try risk-free.
 There are no long-term contracts to sign, and you can cancel anytime.
 We are confident that once you see that what we are saying is true and you start to realize significant monthly savings with little to no effect on your customer base, you will never want to go back to paying those 3% to 4% fees to run credit cards.

 That said, if for any reason, the CDP is not working out for you, we will gladly switch you back to traditional pricing and still guarantee that you will pay less in processing fees than you are paying now.
 Sound fair?

 To learn more about the cash discount program, call us today at 651-202-8636 or email us at firstname.lastname@example.org